fergy/meta-96boards/README.md

 Please follow the recommended setup procedures of your OE distribution.
 For Angstrom that is http://www.angstrom-distribution.org/building-angstrom, other distros should have similar online resources.

+Please note that SC20 machine is NOT supported by 96boards at all as it is private project.

 Notes
 -------------------------

-Please note that the support for Qualcomm based 96boards.org, such as the DragonBoard 410c, is done through the meta-qualcomm BSP layer: https://github.com/ndechesne/meta-qualcomm not meta-96boards.
+Please note that the support for Qualcomm based 96boards.org, such as the DragonBoard 410c and SC20, is done through the meta-qualcomm BSP layer: https://github.com/ndechesne/meta-qualcomm not meta-96boards.

 Hikey kernel enables CONFIG_MODULE_SIG options which enforces that openssl dev